JuliaPhysics/ThinFilmsTools.jl/README.md

 [ThinFilmsTools.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/Home) is compatible with Julia version 1.1 or later.

-The package includes modules for the calculation of parameters of thin films: [tmm_optics](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/TMMOptics) for the simulation of optical properties of thin films, [fit_tmm_optics](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/FitTMMOptics) to fit thin films spectrum and [three_omega](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/ThreeOmega) to model the thermal properties of thin films based on the 3ω method.
+The package includes modules for the calculation of parameters of thin films: [tmm_optics](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/TMMOptics) for the simulation of optical properties of thin films and photonic crystals, [fit_tmm_optics](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/FitTMMOptics) to fit thin films spectrum and [three_omega](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/ThreeOmega) to model the thermal properties of thin films based on the 3ω method.

 The package also contains a number of indices of refraction for different materials in a database [RefractiveIndicesDB.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/RefractiveIndicesDB.jl) ready to use.